We work to save lives.

 Based on a deep understanding of the biology of mineralization, the company is developing new medicines with the potential to drastically improve the standard of care and change treatment paradigms.

 We are a rare disease biopharmaceutical company developing novel therapeutics for the treatment of diseases of abnormal mineralization impacting the vasculature, soft tissue and skeleton.

-Through our in-depth understanding of the biological pathways involved in mineralization, we are pursuing the development of potentially first-in-class therapeutics to address the underlying causes of these debilitating diseases.
+Through our in-depth understanding of the biological pathways involved in mineralization, we are pursuing the development of therapeutics to address the underlying causes of these debilitating diseases.
 It is well established that two genes, ENPP1 and ABCC6, play key roles in a critical mineralization pathway and that defects in these genes lead to abnormal mineralization.
 We are initially focused on developing a novel therapy to treat the rare genetic diseases of ENPP1 and ABCC6 deficiencies.

 ENPP1 deficiency is a rare, inherited, genetic inborn error of metabolism caused by mutations in the ENPP1 gene and we believe there are between 11,000 and 12,000 individuals worldwide with ENPP1 deficiency.
 The condition is inherited as a recessive trait in which the genetic mutations result in decreased or absent activity of the ENPP1 enzyme.
 ENPP1 deficiency results in low plasma levels of pyrophosphate, or PPi and AMP, a precursor of adenosine, which can lead to neointimal proliferation, and is associated with high early mortality and long-term morbidity.
 The spectrum of manifestations for ENPP1 deficiency includes an acute infantile phase, a progressive pediatric phase, and an adult phase.